knightsUCF/CarRacing/Log.md

 - when are we moving to the next biome
 - are we using train tracks to divide the biomes

-But even so are procedural generation mechanism will be very simple.
+But even so our procedural generation mechanism will be very simple.

     // https://github.com/dgkanatsios/InfiniteRunner3D/blob/master/Assets/Scripts/PathSpawnCollider.cs